javo2002/javo2002/README.md

 # Hi, I'm Javier 👋

 Welcome to my GitHub portfolio!
 I am a cybersecurity student at Pennsylvania State University with a passion for solving real-world cybersecurity challenges.
-My expertise lies in SOC operations, Digital Forensics, and Threat Intelligence.
+My expertise lies in SOC operations, digital forensics, and threat intelligence.
 I am currently pursuing the Network+ certification for networking knowledge and aiming to grow as a Cyber Defender.

 ---